turingschool-examples/backend_mod_1_prework/day_7/high_level.md

 First thing I did was create the method to ask the user for input.
 If the user inputs an odd number the method reruns itself until an even number is inputed.
 If a string is entered the program ends.
 I saved the input from that method in a global variable then set two global variables to equal "X " and " X" to make my rows and columns filler.

 Then I created another method using the saved user input as a parameter to print out the board.
 The inputed number is divided by 2 at three points in the last method because my method defaults to printing two rows every iteration with two columns also filled each iteration.
 I feel this if fine because checkerboards are always an even number of rows/columns.
 I probably could reconfigure some things to make odd numbers of rows/columns acceptable.
 Mainly saving the variables as `"x"`  and `" "` and then reconfiguring how it reads the block in the while loop and the while loop itself.
 For now I'm going to leave it for the above reason.

+####Update
+I went back and changed the code to allow for odd numbers to be accepted.
+Personally this goes against my beliefs on how a checkerboard is defined but life is about growth.